 Site visits to view the cause and possible solutions to a problem

 Get a free copy of Guide to Flood Protection from Village Hall.
 Additional information on these measures is available at the Public Library.
-Fred Block, the Village's Flood Assistance Coordinator can also explain these flood protection measures in more detail.
+Brian Smith, the Village's Flood Assistance Coordinator can also explain these flood protection measures in more detail.